Emergent unitary designs for encoded qubits from coherent errors and syndrome measurements: Projected ensemble of logical unitaries

 Condition (1), on the Pauli weight of stabilizers, is met whenever one has a set of stabilizer generators $\{g_i\}$ where each $g_i$ has even Pauli weight\footnote{Since any two $g_i$, $g_j$ commute, $g_i g_j$ is a Hermitian Pauli operator; thus $\mathcal{T} g_i g_j \mathcal{T}^{-1} = (-1)^{|g_i g_j|}$, but also $\mathcal{T} g_i g_j \mathcal{T}^{-1} = \mathcal{T} g_i \mathcal{T}^{-1} \mathcal{T} g_j \mathcal{T}^{-1} = (-1)^{|g_i|+|g_j|} g_i g_j$.
 Thus $|g_i g_j| = |g_i| + |g_j|\mod 2$.
 So if every element in a generating set $\{g_i\}$ has even Pauli weight, then each element of the stabilizer group does.}.
 This is true in many codes of interest, for instance in the toric code (4-body generators), rotated surface code (4-body generators in the bulk and 2-body on the boundaries, Fig.~\ref{fig:surfacecode}), color code (6-body generators), etc.

-Condition (2) is straightforward and can typically be realized in families of codes such as the surface code, Fig.~\ref{fig:surfacecode}, by a choice of system size.
+Condition (2) is straightforward and can typically be realized in families of codes such as the surface code (Fig.~\ref{fig:surfacecode}) or the color code by a choice of system size.
 We note that this condition can be relaxed, as our proof only uses a weaker property: that all nontrivial logical operators must have odd Pauli weight.
 This is true for instance in the 5-qubit perfect code, which is non-CSS.